using CairoMakie

 How can we tell if two shapes are “similar”?
 Traditional approaches rely on specific geometric measurements — lengths, angles, volumes — which depend on the coordinate system and are sensitive to noise.
 Persistent homology offers a coordinate-free, noise-robust alternative: compare shapes by comparing their persistence diagrams.

-In this chapter, we use the Wasserstein and bottleneck distances between persistence diagrams to build a “shape space” — a metric space where each point is a shape, and the distance reflects topological similarity.
+In this chapter, we use Wasserstein distances between persistence diagrams to build a simple “shape space” — a metric space where each point is a shape, and the distance reflects topological similarity.
+The point is not to compare raw coordinates directly, but to compare the topological signatures extracted from the data.

 16.1 Setup